aviral0212/One-For-All/README.md

 ## How to use this repository

-Start with the guides if you are exploring startup ideas.
+- Start with the guides if you are exploring startup ideas
-Use the frameworks to think more clearly.
+- Use the frameworks to think more clearly
-Use the checklists and templates when you want to take action.
+- Use the checklists and templates when you want to take action

-## What’s next
+- Use the resources section when you want curated learning material

-This week I am improving:
+## What I am improving next

+Current focus:
+- making the guides more practical
-- validation guides
+- improving the startup validation content
-- founder resource curation
+- curating better founder resources
-- startup idea evaluation tools
-- repository clarity and usability
+- making the repository easier for first-time founders to use